-These boats are the only known seafaring survivors of the Normandy invasion.
-Thr British Military Powerboat team have brought the vessels from Portsmouth Harbour to Caen.
+Docked at Quai Vendeuvre and Quai Caffarelli, these boats are the only known seafaring survivors of the Normandy invasion.
+The British Military Powerboat team have brought the vessels from Portsmouth Harbour to Caen.
 On board are veterans of Operation Overlord and currently serving crew.

 HDML 1387 "HMS Medusa"